top of page

 This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.

 Between us?
-We’re calling this F & I — Facts and Intimacy. 😉
+We’re calling this F & I — Facts and Intimacy. 😉 Because nobody explained this part properly.

 First Things First: It’s Not You.
 It’s Estrogen.

-When you move through perimenopause → menopause → post menopause, estrogen starts clocking out early like it’s got PTO to burn.
+When you move through perimenopause → menopause → post-menopause, estrogen starts clocking out early like it’s got PTO to burn.

 Estrogen is the hormone that:

-• Keeps vaginal tissue thick and elastic
+• Keeps vaginal tissue thick and elastic.

-• Maintains natural lubrication
+• Maintains natural lubrication.

-• Supports healthy blood flow
+• Supports healthy blood flow.

-• Keeps the vaginal pH balanced
+• Keeps the vaginal pH balanced.

 When estrogen drops, the vagina can become:

-• Thinner
+• Thinner.

-• Less elastic
+• Less elastic.

-• Less lubricated
+• Less lubricated.

-• More sensitive
+• More sensitive.

 That dryness?
 It’s biological.
 Not personal.
 Not a failure.
 Not a “you’re not attracted anymore” situation.
+It’s chemistry.
+And chemistry can be managed.

 What It Actually Feels Like (Let’s Be Honest)